neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokefunction.md

 ## Parameter Description

-scripthash: Smart contract scripthash
+`scripthash`: Smart contract scripthash.
+Note that endianness of the scripthash you should use depends on data type of the passed address.
+If data type is Hash160, then you should enter big-endian scripthash; If data type is ByteArray, you should enter little-endian scripthash.

-operation: The operation name (string)
+`operation`: The operation name (string)

-params: The parameters to be passed into the smart contract operation
+`params`: The parameters to be passed into the smart contract operation

 ## Example